yuanners/tp/docs/DeveloperGuide.md

 4. The method `PaymentValidation#validatePayment` is invoked to check the following:
     * The correct command format is used.
     * The flag for payment type and amount flags are present
+    * If the payment type is by card, the payment amount must be exact
     * The payment amount is a valid 2 decimal place double and must be more than or equals to the subtotal of the order.
 5. If the command passes all the validation checks, control is given back to #Payment class and the `Order.status` will be updated to `completed`,